ibcl-anon/ibcl/README.md

 a multivariate Gaussian $Q$.
 Please refer to reference [12] in our paper for more detail.
 We can see there is one additional hyperparameter, i.e., distance threshold $\tau$.
 This threshold's value can be estimated by computing the distances among all posteriors in the linear version.
-Moreover, our implementation uses the same threshold for different BNN architectures, which have different number of parameters.to
+Moreover, our implementation uses the same threshold for different BNN architectures, which have different number of parameters.
 To remove the effect of parameter number on the 2-Wasserstein distance, we normalize all distances by the number of parameters.
 This can be seen in the computation of `dist` in `fgcs_update_sublinear.py`.